sselin-co/Cancer-AR/docs/2021 Spring/README.md

 ### [Video](https://youtu.be/6KwZUTurl-k)

-- Demo of New Multiplayer
+- Demo of New Multiplayer (Computer / Computer)

 ### Tasks